skops-dev/skops/CONTRIBUTING.rst

-The ``dry_run`` option of the workflow runs everything up to and including the build without pushing, publishing, tagging or opening a pull request, which is useful to try changes to the workflow, also on a fork; it is also the only way to start the workflow from a branch other than ``main``.
+The ``dry_run`` option of the workflow runs everything up to and including the build without pushing, publishing, tagging or opening a pull request, which is useful to try changes to the workflow; it is also the only kind of run possible on a fork or from a branch other than ``main``.
 A failed run can be started again with the same version: the release branch and a TestPyPI upload from the earlier run are reused, after checking that the files on TestPyPI are the ones the new run built.
 If the release branch changed in between, the check fails, and since file names can never be